3 minutes read

 , here’s what’s happening:

-, figures out the latest acceptable versions based on semver ranges, and checks against my package-lock.json
+, figures out the latest acceptable versions based on semver ranges, and then checks against mypackage-lock.json

-npm install tries to save time by only updating what’s necessary in node_modules
+tries to save you time by only updating what’s necessary innode_modules

 .
-This incremental change is great for local development, especially for fast hot-reloading.
+This incremental approach is great for local development, especially with fast hot-reloading.

 The npm ci